WilliamJefferies/vt-rest-api/readme.md

 # Wine App Node
-Light weight node app that uses express.js with data in file system.
+Light weight rest api that uses express.js with custom middleware to serve data from file system.

 Uses vanilla middleware for param extraction and validation.